Twisted holographic superconductors in external magnetic field: 4D Twisted Holographic Superconductor in an External Magnetic Field

 \section{4D Twisted Holographic Superconductor in an External Magnetic Field}

 In the previous section, we analyzed the effects of an Abelian Killing twist deformation of the bulk on the parameters of the $(2+1)$-dimensional holographic superconductor in an external magnetic field.
 Such an analysis can, to a certain extent, be extended to higher-dimensional cases.
 Here, we focus on the $(3+1)$-dimensional case.
-The topic of holographic superconductors in $(3+1)$-dimensions, both with and without an external magnetic field, has been extensively investigated \cite{Gregory:2009fj,Pan:2009xa,Pan:2010px,Liu:2010ka,Ge:2010aa}.
-Since in $5$-dimensional bulk the Gauss--Bonnet term is no longer topological, most of these studies include it.
-In our case, however, the twist effects are of primary interest.
-As we work with Killing twists, where the background metric remains undeformed, we restrict ourselves to the pure Einstein--Hilbert gravitational action.
-Therefore, our 5-dimensional bulk action is
+The topic of holographic superconductors in $(3+1)$ dimensions, both with and without an external magnetic field, has been extensively investigated \cite{Gregory:2009fj,Pan:2009xa,Pan:2010px,Liu:2010ka,Ge:2010aa}.
+Since in a five-dimensional bulk the Gauss-Bonnet term is no longer topological, most of these studies include it.
+However, in our case, the twist effects are of primary interest.
+As we work with Killing twists, where the background metric remains undeformed, we restrict ourselves to the pure Einstein-Hilbert gravitational action.
+Therefore, our five-dimensional bulk action is

-Since in the $5$-dimensional bulk the electric and magnetic fields are no longer dual to each other, the construction of dyonic black branes with AdS asymptotics becomes considerably more involved.
-Therefore, unlike the $4$-dimensional case where the gravitational and gauge fields constitute a fixed background, here both the scalar and the gauge field are considered dynamical.
+Since in five dimensions the electric and magnetic fields are no longer dual to each other, the construction of dyonic black branes with AdS asymptotics becomes considerably more involved.
+Therefore, unlike the four-dimensional case, where the gravitational and gauge fields constitute a fixed background, here both the scalar and the gauge field are considered dynamical.
 Consequently, the AdS planar black brane is taken as a fixed geometrical background with the metric

 where $f(r)=\frac{r^2}{L^2}(1-\left(\frac{r_h}{r}\right)^4)$.The temperature of this black brane is given by $ T = \frac{r_h}{\pi L^2}. $ For subsequent calculations, it is convenient to introduce the Poincar\'e coordinate $ z = \frac{r_h}{r}, $ in terms of which the metric takes the form